Winter in Boston

 Did you use a trash can, cone, or some other object to save your parking space on the street?
 Here's what you need to know:

 - You can only use a space saver when the City declares a snow emergency.

-We prioritize clearing main routes — like Commonwealth, Hyde Park, and Blue Hill Avenues — so emergency vehicles can best navigate the City.
+We prioritize clearing roads and main routes — such as Blue Hill, Commonwealth, and Hyde Park Avenues — so emergency vehicles can best navigate the City.
 We anticipate clearing protected bike lanes within 24 hours after the end of the snow fall.
 If you think your street was missed by a plow, let us know by submitting a request to 311.

 In Boston and many other cities, local and state governments work together to care for streets.
 When there’s snow, highways like I-93 are cleared by the Massachusetts Department of Transportation (MassDOT).
 Parkways, like the Jamaicaway, Storrow Drive, and Morrissey Boulevard, are cleared by the Massachusetts Department of Conservation and Recreation (MassDCR).